Fixing a Flooded Basement: What to Do When Your Basement Floods

-It’s an all too familiar scene for homeowners with basements: Following heavy rain, their sump pump fails, filling with water that leads to their basement flooding, and massive water damage to drywall of the basement walls, carpeting, and depending on the amount of water, busting through basement windows.
-Basement flooding and the clean up, the insurance company that you hopefully have flood insurance through, and all of the damaged items that may not be covered by homeowners insurance or a flood damage clause, are all such an ordeal for homeowners to have to work through.
-Often an insurance policy will not cover groundwater or natural disasters if they are the cause of the flooded basement, even with waterproofing efforts in place.
+It’s an all too familiar scene for homeowners with basements: Following heavy rain or snowmelt, their sump pump fails, filling with water that leads to their basement flooding, and massive water damage to the drywall of the basement walls, basement floor, carpeting, and, depending on the amount of water, busting through basement windows.
+Homeowners may find it daunting to navigate basement flooding, the cleanup process, working with their flood insurance company, and dealing with damaged items that homeowners’ insurance or a flood damage clause may not cover.
+Often, an insurance policy will not cover groundwater or natural disasters if they are the cause of the flooded basement, even with waterproofing efforts in place.

 .